The cold email is an incredibly daunting one to send.

 Real estate marketing emails don’t have to be a struggle that yield you no replies from a lead.
 If you’re not getting the answers you want (or, you know, any answers at all), you just might have to change the way you communicate with your leads.

-By sending the above 10 emails and getting leads registered to your real estate agent email list, you can have a strong influx of leads ready to do business with you.
+By sending the above 10 emails and getting leads registered to your real estate agent email list, you can have a strong influx of free leads ready to do business with you.

 Here are a few other Email Marketing blogs you may like: